Welcome to West Liberty University’s Office of Tutoring and Accessibility Services!

 How Do I Go About Receiving Services?

-Contact ADA Coordinator, CJ Farnsworth at 304.336.8216 or [email protected] to schedule an “Orientation to Accessibility Services” appointment.
+Contact the ADA Coordinator, at 304.336.8216 to schedule an “Orientation to Accessibility Services” appointment.
 You can also begin the process by completing the following form online:

 What Documentation Will I Need to Provide to Receive Academic Accommodations?